EmmanuelCorrales/emmanuelcorrales.github.io/_posts/2018-09-26-deploy-rails-with-capistrano-nginx-puma-to-ubuntu.md

 Nginx and Puma"
 date:   2018-09-26 08:30:00 +0800
 categories: rails ruby ubuntu capistrano puma nginx
+thumbnail: RoR.jpg
 tags: [ rails, ruby, ubuntu, capistrano, puma, nginx ]
 ---
+Capistrano is a tool written in ruby to automate the deployment of multiple versions of an application.
 In this post I'll demonstrate how to use Capistrano to deploy and configure a Rails app to an Ubuntu Server with Nginx and Puma.

 ### Table of Contents
 - [Setup the Ubuntu Server.](#setup_ubuntu)